anacsousa1/moco-tutorial/README.md

 To use the project, follow these steps:

-1. Ensure you have OpenSim 4.x and Moco installed on your system.
+1. Ensure you have OpenSim >= 4.5.1 installed on your system.
 2. Navigate to the respective example folder.
 3. Run the individual scripts within each folder to execute the examples.